GoogleCloudPlatform/cloud-foundation-fabric/modules/compute-vm-cos/README.md

-# Container Optimized OS CoreDNS module
+# Container Optimized OS module

-This module allows creating instances (or an instance template) runnning a containerized DNS server using CoreDNS.
+This module allows creating instances (or an instance template) runnning a containerized application  using CoreDNS.
 A service account will be created if none is set.

 ## Example